 The bot should sound like a human.
 Personality can play a big role in giving users a better interaction.

 As users become more familiar with chatbots, there will also be a set of questions they expect every bot to be able to answer.
 This list might start with:

 - How are you?

 When the bot is going to run a query or API that may take a while, it is important to warn the user in advance and echo that the bot understood what the user wanted.
 Some apps will also support “is typing” statuses, which is another great way to show the bot is thinking.

 Users have high expectations for the intelligence level of a chatbot.
 They expect the Machine Learning algorithms to work well, and the bot to seem smart.
 If the bot doesn’t meet their expectations on the first try, they are unlikely to use the bot in the future.

 Testing and tuning utterances can make the difference for making a bot seem smart.
 The bot should be able to accurately map what a user says to the correct intent.
-Oracle’s chatbot solution has some nice testing capabilities around utterances and intents, and making sure what the users says maps correctly.
+The Oracle Chatbot Cloud Service solution has some nice testing capabilities around utterances and intents, and making sure what the users says maps correctly.

 Chatbots are another piece of software, so it is important to do performance and user testing on it as well.